 Having just complete our 6th renovation using the buy, renovate and hold strategy we have learnt a few things along the way.
 Remember like most things if it was easy everyone would be doing it, and in the end you get out of it what you put in.
 That does not mean you can’t learn from the learnings of others.
 I hope these shared learnings assist you in your renovations

 “Essential qualities of multi-millionaire property investors” Dale Beaumont

 Thank you to Emma McDermott, Principal of n-gauge property marketing for supplying this check list.

-We have used this spreadsheet for years to assist in gathering information for our accountant at tax time.
+This is the same spreadsheet I have been using for over 15 years to make tax time easier.
 As always this is for your personal use and does not consider your specific circumstances.
 This spreadsheet does not take the place of advice from a qualified accountant or financial planner, you should speak to your advisor.
 I hope it saves you time and money as it has done for us

 Lenders have various criteria when considering your borrowing capacity.
 This handy document gives you access to a number of these.
 By no means is this list exhaustive however it is the main factors you need to pay attention too.